jepegit/cellpy/docs/Tutorials/getting_started_tutorial.rst

 .. note::

-    If you don't choose the ``-i`` option, you can edit your configurations directly in the cellpy configuration file inside your home directory.
+    If you dont choose the ``-i`` option, you can edit your configurations directly in the cellpy configuration file inside your home directory.

-When you have answered all the questions, a configuration file will be made and saved to your home directory.
+When you have answered all your questions, a configuration file will be made and saved to your home directory.
 You can always issue ``cellpy info -l`` to find out where your configuration file is located (it’s written in YAML format and it should be relatively easy to edit it